Angkor Wat Tours

 Whenever you choose to take your Angkor Wat tours, be sure to take plenty of drinking water, enough insect repellent to avoid unwanted attention and sunscreen as exploring the complex is hot work no matter what the season and the sun can be fierce in between showers.

-Tucan Travel has nine Cambodia tours.
-Angkor Wat is included as a day excursion in every tour.
+Tucan Travel has a number of Cambodia tours.
+Angkor Wat is included as a day excursion in most tours.
 Tours depart all year round and range from 48 days to eight days in duration.

 Dress code advice